logo

 Do you offer travel to your events?

 No, we don’t currently offer any travel to events.
 It is your responsibility to get yourself to and from the event.
 For some events, there may be local shuttle buses – if there are we’ll let you know.
-Where possible we will arrange a parking pass for you if driving, but we encourage you to lift share where possible and will send out links to a crew page where you can organise lifts before an event.
+Where possible, we will arrange a parking pass for you if driving, but we encourage you to carpool and will send out links to a crew page where you can organise lifts before an event.

 Can I choose my shifts?

-We will do our best to assign you shifts at a show according to your preference but cannot guarantee that we will be able to offer you your desired shifts.
 We will always give you an idea of how many hours you can expect to work at an event via the information on our event pages and arrival information.
-Your shifts will always be assigned to you in advance via Parim.
+Your shifts will always be assigned to you in advance via PARiM.

 Festivals: